London Film Museum

-The London Film Museum, founded and created by Jonathan Sands in February 2008, is a museum dedicated to the British film industry.
+The London Film Museum, founded and created by Jonathan Sands in February 2008, was a museum dedicated to the British film industry.
 It was previously known as The Movieum of London and was originally situated in County Hall, but moved to a Covent Garden location in April 2012.

 It exhibits original props, costumes and sets from feature films.
 There was originally a section on how films are made, including information on all the major studios.
 Original pieces included costumes and props from British films, the autogyro 'Little Nellie' from You Only Live Twice, an original Superman meteor, the Rank Organisation gong used in their opening titles, and armour made by Terry English.
 There was also a corridor explaining how films are made with the chance to talk to those involved.

 Two previous special exhibitions have been: